claytantor/troposphere-iac/README.md

 ```

 Boto3 is capable of auto configuration, and it will behave like aws CLI and attempt to find configs from ~/.aws/credentials but if you want explicit configs that is available using the config option in the CLI.
 If you do this the debug level will default to INFO.

+# running a stack build

+Currently builing a stack is a combination of creating the template and sending the output of the template to stdio.

+`python stacks/apache/ --name dev | python create-stack.py --name newstack01 --params "KeyName=dronze-oregon-dev&InstanceType=t2.small" --tags "name=newstack01&roo=mar"`